altsmpegado/altsmpegado/README.md

 # Hi there, I'm António (alts)

-Hard-working engineering student, who always thinks outside the box, looking for an opportunity to add real value and to be challenged to achieve something meaningful and innovative.
+Hard-working PhD student, who always thinks outside the box, looking for an opportunity to add real value and to be challenged to achieve something meaningful and innovative.

 🌱 My stack
 ---